dortania/OpenCore-Install-Guide/post-install/security.md

    * `Basic`: Requires just vault.plist to be present, mainly used for filesystem integrity verification
    * `Secure`: Requires both vault.plist and vault.sig, used for best security as vault.plist changes require a new signature
 * `Booter -> ProtectSecureBoot:` `YES`
-   * Needed with Insyde firmwares for fixing secureboot keys and reporting violations
+   * Needed with Insyde firmwares for fixing Secure Boot keys and reporting violations

 **Setting up vault**: